jackhwl/aws/Practitioner/4_Monitoring_Security_Pricing/Readme.md

     - data transfer within AWS changes depending on whether you are sending data across AZ's or Regions
   - Monitoring and Predicting Costs on AWS
     - Pricing Calculator: Access your potential cloud costs
-    - AWS Budgets: Setup cost safety nets before you start to build, receive alerts when you defined thresholds are breached.
+    - AWS Budgets: Setup cost safety nets before you start to build, receive alerts when you defined thresholds are breached, avoid huge bill.
     - Cost Explorer: Project and monitor actual cloud cost
     - Cost and Usage Reports: Analyze detailed historical cost data
+  - Demo: Setting a Budget Alert in Your AWS Account